Tumo Center for Creative Technologies: TUMO Gyumri

-TUMO Gyumri has been operating in a temporary location since 2015.
-The center's 2,000 students will soon move to the Gyumri Historical Theater Building, which TUMO has been restoring in order to accommodate a planned 4,000 students.
+TUMO Gyumri started operating in a temporary location since 2015, after which it soon moved to the Gyumri Historical Theater Building, which TUMO restored in order to accommodate 4,000 students.
 The idea of TUMO Gyumri sprang from Shant TV, which kickstarted a fundraising drive to open the center.
 TUMO Gyumri is one of three TUMO centers (along with TUMO Dilijan and TUMO Stepanakert) to benefit from a cooperative partnership with the Armenian General Benevolent Union.

+TUMO Gyumri was a nominee of the 2022 EUmies Awards.

-TUMO Stepanakert
+TUMO Stepanakert (2015 – 2023)

-TUMO Stepanakert is one of three areas of cooperation between TUMO and AGBU.
-It is located on the first floor of a historic building in the city, donated to TUMO on behalf of the Republic of Artsakh and renovated with the help of Karabakh Telecom.
-More than 1,000 students from Stepanakert and surrounding areas currently attend the center.
-Because of high demand, the center will soon expand to the second floor of the same building.
+TUMO Stepanakert is one of three areas of cooperation between TUMO and AGBU, first opened in 2015.
+It was located on the first floor of a historic building in the city, donated to TUMO on behalf of the Republic of Artsakh and renovated with the help of Karabakh Telecom.
+The center and its surrounding TUMO Boxes are currently non-operational following the 2023 Azerbaijani offensive and the expulsion of Nagorno-Karabakh Armenians.